Cosder/Mav-Shell/README.md

 Supports and executes any command entered.
 Any command in /bin, /usr/bin/, /usr/local/bin/ and the current working directory.
 Shell searches in the following PATH order:
-1. Current working directory,
+  a.
+Current working directory,
-2. /usr/local/bin
+  b. /usr/local/bin
-3. /usr/bin
+  c. /usr/bin
-4. /bin
+  d. /bin
   Parameters may also be combined.
 For example, ps may be executed as: ps –aef or ps –a –e -f

 5) Shell shall supports the cd command to change directories.